 It’s year 10.
-You’ve just left a Geography class on how waterfalls are formed and now you're on your way to Chemistry to use a bunsen burner to look at alkali metal ions.
+You’ve just left a Geography class on how waterfalls are formed.
+Now you're on your way to Chemistry where you'll use a bunsen burner to look at alkali metal ions.

 Clearly, you learn a lot of useful things at school.
 But what school sometimes doesn’t teach you are crucial life lessons on how to handle your finances.
 Like what an ISA even is, and how taxes actually work.

 Financial self-education. pic.twitter.com/pFKsg5NSH9— tina. (@AltinaBerjani) April 24, 2019

 So we're here to break down some of life's most important money questions, the ones they didn't teach you in school.

 Everyone knows saving is a sensible thing to do.
 It helps you prepare for your future and buy stuff you want.
 And means if something goes wrong, you're ready.